mah0001/metadata-editor-docs-v2/documenting_geographic.md

 ### INSPIRE - Infrastructure for Spatial Information in Europe

-The INSPIRE geographic metadata template refers to a standardized set of metadata elements that organizations in Europe must use to describe geographic datasets and services under the INSPIRE Directive.
-It aims to create a European-wide, interoperable spatial data infrastructure to support environmental policies and activities that impact the environment.

-The INSPIRE metadata template is based mainly on ISO 19115 (for datasets) and ISO 19119 (for services), but it specifies exactly which metadata elements are mandatory, conditional, or optional for INSPIRE compliance.
-It also sometimes restricts choices or defines controlled vocabularies (for example, for topics, keywords, spatial scope) to ensure harmonization across countries.
-The rules are detailed in the INSPIRE Metadata Regulation (Commission Regulation (EC) No 1205/2008) and its technical guidelines.
+The EU INSPIRE Directive (Infrastructure for Spatial Information in the European Community), adopted in 2007, establishes a legal framework for the creation of a unified spatial data infrastructure across the European Union.
+Its goal is to enable the sharing, discovery, and use of interoperable spatial data among public authorities, policymakers, and the public, particularly to support environmental policies and activities that may impact the environment.
+INSPIRE requires EU Member States to document, harmonize, and provide access to spatial datasets and services related to 34 environmental themes, including land use, transport networks, and biodiversity.
+The Directive mandates the use of standardized metadata (based on ISO 19115 and ISO 19139), common data specifications, and network services (discovery, view, download, etc.), ensuring that spatial information is easily searchable and accessible across borders and administrative levels.

 See the INSPIRE knowledge base at https://knowledge-base.inspire.ec.europa.eu/index_en

 ### UK GEMINI 2.3

-GEMINI is the UK standard for spatial metadata.
-It's based on ISO 19139 and takes into account the needs of INSPIRE too.
+The UK GEMINI (GEo-spatial Metadata INteroperability Initiative) standard is the United Kingdom's national metadata standard for describing geographic datasets and services.
+Developed by the Association for Geographic Information (AGI) and maintained by the UK Metadata Working Group, GEMINI ensures consistent and interoperable metadata across UK public sector organizations.
+It is based on and fully compatible with international standards ISO 19115 for geographic information and ISO 19139 for XML encoding.
+GEMINI supports the requirements of the UK Location Programme and the European INSPIRE Directive, enabling efficient discovery, access, and use of spatial data through standardized metadata elements such as dataset identification, spatial and temporal extent, quality, access constraints, and responsible organizations.

 See:
 - https://guidance.data.gov.uk/publish_and_manage_data/harvest_or_add_data/harvest_data/gemini/#gemini-and-iso-19139-metadata